A look at COVID-19 reopening plans across the country

 Quebec:

-Earlier in June, the province permitted gyms and restaurant dining rooms to reopen as the province moved all regions out of the red alert level.
+Earlier this month, the province permitted gyms and restaurant dining rooms to reopen as it moved all regions out of the red alert level.
 Bar patios have reopened and supervised outdoor sports and recreation are allowed in groups of up to 25 people.

 Ontario: